razorpay/blade/.changeset/purple-flies-end.md

 2. If you want to enable users to change the locale of your page, add the `@razorpay/i18nify-react` package and wrap your app inside the `I18nProvider`.
 Utilize the `setI18nState` utility to modify the locale.
 For more details, please refer to the [documentation](https://www.npmjs.com/package/@razorpay/i18nify-react).

-3. Additionally, if you prefer to maintain a fixed locale for your page and amount component, enclose your app within `<I18nProvider data={{locale: 'locale-you-want'}}>..`.
+3. Additionally, if you prefer to maintain a fixed locale for your page and amount component, enclose your app within `<I18nProvider initData={{locale: 'locale-you-want'}}>..`.
 For more details, please refer to the [documentation](https://www.npmjs.com/package/@razorpay/i18nify-react).

 **How to update ?**